-From an early age, Andrey has had a passion for understanding how complex phenomena arise from relatively basic underlying principles; whether it be the diverse dynamics of fluid surfaces that result from simple energy minimization, or the remarkable engineering solutions produced by evolutionary algorithms.
-As a Stanford undergraduate, Andrey directed that interest toward exploring the host of phenomena that emerge in seemingly simple condensed matter systems.
-Andrey worked with Dr. David Goldhaber-Gordon to experimentally probe the interactions of electrons in moiré graphene – a regime where the addition of a hexagonal superlattice over the graphene lattice produces a fractal electronic energy structure.
+Sushko graduated from Stanford University in 2016 with a bachelors in theoretical physics and in mathematics.
+As an undergraduate, he directed that interest toward exploring the host of phenomena that emerge in seemingly simple condensed matter systems.
+Sushko worked with Dr. David Goldhaber-Gordon to experimentally probe the interactions of electrons in moiré graphene, a regime where the addition of a hexagonal superlattice over the graphene lattice produces a fractal electronic energy structure.
 By independently controlling the electron density on two sides of a junction, he was able to study previously unexplored interactions between edge states in this material.
-He is currently working to create optically-active quantum dots that can be precisely positioned on a 2D material and electrically controlled, unlike conventional defect-defined dots.
-Ultimately, he hopes the work will provide new platforms for experimental quantum physics and photonic technologies.

-Andrey was born in St. Petersburg, Russia before living in the United Kingdom for nine years and then moving to the United States in 2009.
+Sushko was born in St. Petersburg, Russia, before living in the United Kingdom for nine years and then moving to the U.S. in 2009.

 2017, Soros Fellow, Paul and Daisy Soros Fellowship for New Americans